home-assistant/companion.home-assistant/docs/core/sensors.md

 | `is_charging` | Whether or not the device is actively charging |

 :::info
 The `battery_power` sensor converts the values returned by the device to amperes and volts.
 However, some devices do not follow Android documentation and may return values in a different unit, which results in the sensor being incorrect.
-For these devices you may need to adjust the sensor setting for 'Battery current divisor' to properly convert the `current` to amperes (and when using <span class='beta'>BETA</span>: and for 'Battery voltage divisor' to properly convert the `voltage` to volts).
+For these devices you may need to adjust the sensor setting for 'Battery current divisor' to properly convert the `current` to amperes or 'Battery voltage divisor' to properly convert the `voltage` to volts.

 Common values for the Battery current divisor: 1000000 (default, microamperes), 1000 (milliamperes), 1000000000 (nanoamperes)